AbijithRajan/adf-integration-samples/README.md

 - Identify the tables, Columns and datatypes from Anthology Student database which needs to be copied using the ADF pipeline
 - update the details of the tables in "Populate_SisDictionary.sql" and "Create_Tables_On_Datawarehouse.sql"
 - The script has example of table how it needs to created.
 Please update them as per your requirement.
-- After necessary chagnes, please execute the scripts "Populate_SisDictionary.sql" and "Create_Tables_On_Datawarehouse.sql" against the database created on step 1
+- After necessary changes, please execute the scripts "Populate_SisDictionary.sql" and "Create_Tables_On_Datawarehouse.sql" against the database created on step 1

 ## Step 3
 - After completing the step 2, open script "Generate_Views_ForAnthologyStudent.sql"